tridactyl/tridactyl/design.md

 * vimfx - transitioning to WebExtensions, but no ex commands
 * qutebrowser/jumanji - see [standalone.md](standalone.md).

-## WebExtension option
+## WebExtensions

-Firefox, Chrome, Opera, and probably more support WebExtensions and there seems to be some interest in standardising.
-If we can get what we want with WebExtensions then we get a free ride on browser development and there's a bigger pool of developers who could contribute to the project.
+What we learnt from these notes has been condensed in [bug-message.md](bug-message.md).

 ### Evaluating prior art

-cVim and vimium implement some kind of vim experience using webextensions, but (allegedly) this gives a poor experience.
-Definitely neither allow you to modify the browser UI.
-Possibly the statusline and keyboard input mechanism is a bit shonky because it has to run in the tab's context rather than the browser's.
+cVim and vimium implement some kind of vim experience using webextensions.
+Neither allow you to modify the browser UI.

 #### Common issues